 The counting sequence is determined by the setting of the WGM21 and WGM20 bits located in the Timer/Counter Control Register (TCCR2).
-There are close connections between how the counter behaves (counts) and how waveforms are generated on the output compare output OC2.
-For more details about advanced counting sequences and waveform generation, see "Modes of Operation" on page 122.
+There are close connections between how the counter behaves (counts) and how waveforms are generated on the Output Compare output OC2.
+For more details about advanced counting sequences and waveform generation, see "Modes of Operation" on page 116.

-The Timer/Counter Overflow Flag (TOV2) is set according to the mode of operation selected by the WGM21:0 bits.
+The Timer/Counter Overflow (TOV2) Flag is set according to the mode of operation selected by the WGM21:0 bits.
 TOV2 can be used for generating a CPU interrupt.

-Output Compare Unit
+17.5 Output Compare Unit

 The 8-bit comparator continuously compares TCNT2 with the Output Compare Register (OCR2).
 Whenever TCNT2 equals OCR2, the comparator signals a match.
 A match will set the Output Compare Flag (OCF2) at the next timer clock cycle.
 If enabled (OCIE2 = 1), the Output Compare Flag generates an output compare interrupt.
 The OCF2 Flag is automatically cleared when the interrupt is executed.
 Alternatively, the OCF2 Flag can be cleared by software by writing a logical one to its I/O bit location.
-The Waveform Generator uses the match signal to generate an output according to operating mode set by the WGM21:0 bits and Compare Output mode (COM21:0) bits.
-The max and bottom signals are used by the Waveform Generator for handling the special cases of the extreme values in some modes of operation (see "Modes of Operation" on page 122).

-Figure 55 shows a block diagram of the output compare unit.
+The waveform generator uses the match signal to generate an output according to operating mode set by the WGM21:0 bits and Compare Output mode (COM21:0) bits.
+The max and bottom signals are used by the waveform generator for handling the special cases of the extreme values in some modes of operation ("Modes of Operation" on page 116).
+Figure 17-3 shows a block diagram of the output compare unit.

-Figure 55.
+Figure 17-3.
 Output Compare Unit, Block Diagram

-The OCR2 Register is double buffered when using any of the pulse width modulation (PWM) modes.
+The OCR2 Register is double buffered when using any of the Pulse Width Modulation (PWM) modes.
 For the normal and Clear Timer on Compare (CTC) modes of operation, the double buffering is disabled.
 The double buffering synchronizes the update of the OCR2 Compare Register to either top or bottom of the counting sequence.
 The synchronization prevents the occurrence of odd-length, non-symmetrical PWM pulses, thereby making the output glitch-free.

-The OCR2 Register access may seem complex, but this is not the case.
+The OCR2 Register access may seem complex, but this is not case.
 When the double buffering is enabled, the CPU has access to the OCR2 Buffer Register, and if double buffering is disabled the CPU will access the OCR2 directly.

-Force Output Compare
+17.5.1 Force Output Compare

 In non-PWM waveform generation modes, the match output of the comparator can be forced by writing a one to the Force Output Compare (FOC2) bit.
-Forcing Compare Match will not set the OCF2 Flag or reload/clear the timer, but the OC2 pin will be updated as if a real Compare Match had occurred (the COM21:0 bits settings define whether the OC2 pin is set, cleared or toggled).
+Forcing compare match will not set the OCF2 Flag or reload/clear the timer, but the OC2 pin will be updated as if a real compare match had occurred (the COM21:0 bits settings define whether the OC2 pin is set, cleared or toggled).

-Compare Match Blocking by TCNT2 Write
+17.5.2 Compare Match Blocking by TCNT2 Write

-All CPU write operations to the TCNT2 Register will block any Compare Match that occurs in the next timer clock cycle, even when the timer is stopped.
+All CPU write operations to the TCNT2 Register will block any compare match that occurs in the next timer clock cycle, even when the timer is stopped.
 This feature allows OCR2 to be initialized to the same value as TCNT2 without triggering an interrupt when the Timer/Counter clock is enabled.

-Using the Output Compare Unit
+17.5.3 Using the Output Compare Unit

-Since writing TCNT2 in any mode of operation will block all compare matches for one timer clock cycle, there are risks involved when changing TCNT2 when using the output compare channel, independently of whether the Timer/Counter is running or not.
-If the value written to TCNT2 equals the OCR2 value, the Compare Match will be missed, resulting in incorrect waveform generation.
-Similarly, do not write the TCNT2 value equal to BOTTOM when the counter is down-counting.
+Since writing TCNT2 in any mode of operation will block all compare matches for one timer clock cycle, there are risks involved when changing TCNT2 when using the output compare unit, independently of whether the Timer/Counter is running or not.
+If the value written to TCNT2 equals the OCR2 value, the compare match will be missed, resulting in incorrect waveform generation.
+Similarly, do not write the TCNT2 value equal to BOTTOM when the counter is downcounting.